 Dr. Lorenzo Dow Turner, she became dedicated to the celebration and preservation of this unique ancestral gem.
 The invaluable mentorship of Dr. Turner led to an affirming culturally-based appreciation of my familial roots.
 Today, C A Lofton proudly embraces the cultural specific language, dance, song, West-African influenced cuisine and sustainable diet of the Gullah-Gee Chee Nation.
 Ms. Lofton fervently believes in the consistent utilization of various self-cultivating activities that empower and continually enhance optimum creative growth as well as mind, body and spiritual health.

-Her rejuvenating resources are listening to music, affirmative meditating, reading, studying African-American History, African Diaspora Culinary History, playing word games and Gin Rummy, Ms. Lofton is dedicated to acquiring pro-active life style skills conducive to longevity and well-being, i.e. healthier eating habits.
+Her rejuvenating resources are listening to music, affirmative meditating, reading, studying African-American History, African Diaspora Culinary History, playing word games and Gin Rummy, Ms. Lofton is dedicated to acquiring pro-active life style skills conducive to longevity and well-being.
+In addition to schedule visits and/or consultations with her PHCP .
+Her self-care regiment also includes Ayurvedic oil pulling and sipping solarized water throughout the day.
+She's recently adopted healthier eating habits like adding turmeric to her diet (https://www.parkinsonresources.org). .
 C A enjoys practicing Tai Chi -Qigong and preparing Low Country traditional farm-to-table dishes for those she cherishes "cause I be Gee Chee" too.

 Ms. Lofton wholeheartedly endorses a personal commitment to metaphysical, nutritional and physical regiments that support total well-being for all of her readers.
 Her mantra, 'Once you come to realize that your thoughts inform your reality, you know that your destiny is truly in your own hands.
 And once you adopt a new mindset your life changes, your identity changes and your future changes'.
 Accept your highest good by utilizing an awesome proven catalyst for change for all who wish to prosper.
 Order your prosperity primer today and begin your journey towards a lifetime of empowerment in the areas of health, wealth and happiness.